mlibrary/solr_cursorstream/README.md

 out-of-memory problems
 associated with just using the `start` and `rows` parameters.

-The only significant restrictions is that _the sort specification MUST include the`uniqueKey` field_.
+The only real restriction is that _the sort specification MUST include the`uniqueKey` field_.
 If you're just downloading a whole dataset and don't care about order, the default query of `*:*` and the default sort of `id asc` will be fine (assuming your uniqueKey is `id`).

-If you want to sort by another field/value, you must use the uniqueKey in a secondary sort (e.g., `sort: "score desc, id asc"`) to guarantee a stable sort.
+If you want to sort by
+another field/value, just include the uniqueKey in a secondary sort (e.g., `sort: "score desc, id asc"`) to guarantee a stable sort.

 NOTE that if you don't need the `score` (relevancy) field,